An atmospheric castle town known as “Little Kyoto,” a steam locomotive and more

 Little Kyoto of San-in

 Most of Tsuwano's major draws, such as the samurai district of Tonomachi, Taikodani Inari Shrine and the castle ruins, are easily reached on foot or on rented bicycles.
 The town is home to some unique events and festivals like Sagimai , the elegant Heron Dance, and the thrilling horseback archery known as yabusame .
-Thatched temples, sake breweries and a small Christian church are some of the reasons Tsuwano earned its nickname.
+Thatched temples, sake breweries and a small Christian church is why Tsuwano is called "Little Kyoto."

 More than can be seen in a day